sinajet/nx_mtp_sender/README.md

 # Changelog
+* 2.0.0
+    * Removed PortableDevice.get_description
+      Use PortableDevice.name, PortableDevice.description
+    * removed PortableDeviceContent.upload_stream and .download_stream
+      Please use .upload and .download
+    * get_properties now returns the modification time and not creation time
+    * Corrected calculation of filetime in win_access
+    * Added support for KDE (see README)
 * 1.3.0
     * Eleminated the need for a programm restart after first use of the comtypes library and modifying the generated wpd access files.
       This requires that you use comtypes 1.4.10 or newer.